Vehicle Bill of Sale

 A bill of sale for a firearm is used as a personal record.
 While there are a few cities that require gun registration where you may need to provide proof of ownership, bills of sale are usually not a legal requirement.
 A bill of sale for a firearm should include the make, model, caliber, and serial number of the gun.

 Anyone who purchases an item that may later require proof of purchase should use a bill of sale.
-It is extremely important that anyone purchasing or selling a car privately, rather than at a dealer, should use a simple bill of sale.
-It is not unheard of that some unfortunate victims of fraud have purchased stolen cars.
-In a situation like this, a bill of sale is vital.
+Some unfortunate victims of fraud have purchased stolen cars.
+In a situation like this, a bill of sale is crucial.

-Additionally, those who purchase a motorcycle, boat, trailer, or any other form of personal property should also use a bill of sale.
-Even a simple bill of sale provides substantial benefits for both buyers and sellers:
+Additionally, those who purchase a motorcycle, boat, trailer, or any other form of personal property should use a bill of sale.
+Even a simple bill of sale provides substantial benefits for both buyers and sellers.

 Ease of tax reporting